Lemming97/Social-Network-API/README.md

 https://user-images.githubusercontent.com/49573760/182528948-8191e6d0-9e40-436d-9ae2-faededf32234.mov

-Video walk-through of Reactions Routes:
+Video walk-through of Friends Routes:
 * `POST` to add a new friend to a user's friend list
 * `DELETE` to remove a friend from a user's friend list